YTPLGMVQ/Sankofa/README.md

 # Build and Run

 * you need Golang to build this application
-* to build and install into ~/go/bin, run:
-	- 'go mod init sankofa'
-	- 'go mod tidy'
-	- 'go install ./...'
+* initialize and build: 'go mod init sankofa && go mod tidy && go install ./...'
 * optional: run '~/go/bin/retrograde' to build a small end-game database
-* run '~/go/bin/sankofa'
+* run: '~/go/bin/sankofa -h'
 * open 'http://localhost:10000' in a Web browser with CSS and SVG capabilities
-* '-h' parameter for help on the command line

 # Oware